 What Women Want is a global advocacy campaign to improve quality maternal and reproductive healthcare for women and girls and strengthen health systems.
-Launched on April 11, 2018—International Maternal Health and Rights Day—What Women Want sets out to query one million women and girls worldwide—from capital cities to rural villages—about their top priority for quality maternal and reproductive health services by the end of 2018.
+Launched on April 11, 2018—International Maternal Health and Rights Day—What Women Want sets out to query one million women and girls worldwide—from capital cities to rural villages—about their top priority for quality maternal and reproductive health services until the end of March 2019.

 Based on Hamara Swasthya, Hamari Awaz (Our Health, Our Voices), a grassroots campaign organized by 100+ members of White Ribbon Alliance India that mobilized over 150,000 women in 2017, What Women Want aims to:

 - Educate and empower individuals about the importance of quality, equity and dignity in women’s and girls’ healthcare